Enquire

 A Central Valley of Natural Beauty

 A day trip from Kandy, Matale is often overlooked as a romantic destination.
-Located in the northernmost part of Sri Lanka’s Central Province, Matale is situated at an elevation of 1500 feet.
-This charming hillside valley town is renowned for its picturesque setting, herbal and spice gardens, beautiful landscapes, and traditional Sri Lankan lacquerware.
+Located at an elevation of 1500 feet in the northernmost part of Sri Lanka’s Central Province, this charming hillside valley town is renowned for its picturesque setting, herbal and spice gardens, beautiful landscapes, and traditional Sri Lankan lacquerware.

 Highlights